wuvt/wuvt-ansible/README.md

 This is a repository of Ansible playbooks for hosts on WUVT's network.
 Currently everything assumes that networking is manually setup (internal interface on eth0, external on eth1 if applicable, and a bridged interface for the VM servers).

 For files that contain secrets, you should encrypt them using Ansible Vault and also add them to .gitignore to ensure they are not stored in the repo (which is intentionally public).
+For a list of files that are missing from this repository that you may need, refer to .gitignore.

 To execute a playbook on all machines, run
 ```sh